Creating a wet AMD drug using flower compounds

 Prof Dulcie Mulholland, University of Surrey and Prof Tim Corson, Indiana University - £196,339

 Current drugs available for wet AMD are extremely valuable and have helped maintain vision in many people.
 However, not all patients treated with these anti-VEGF injections respond well to them.
 Different types of drugs need to be available for these people.
-This research aims to test whether a group of compounds called 'homoisoflavanoids', found in rare hyacinth plants, may be able to stop blood vessel growth in the macula.
+This research aimed to test whether a group of compounds called 'homoisoflavanoids', found in rare hyacinth plants, may be able to stop blood vessel growth in the macula.

-How can this help?
+How can this help and what’s next?

-See our other projects link arrow
+See our other projects

 Since 1987 the Macular Society has invested around £10 million in over 100 research projects.

-Explore more research link arrow
+Explore more research

 Beating macular disease through funding medical research and improving the lives of those living with macular disease.